 Though sporty, fast, and streamlined, motorcycles are definitely a riskier choice when it comes to travel.

 In 2011, there were 2,553 injuries from motorcycle-related collisions resulting in 132 fatalities according to the Arizona Department of Transportation.
-Significantly, 47% of the violations given resulted in no improper action on behalf of the bike riders.
+Significantly, 47% of the violations given resulted in no improper action on behalf of the motorcyclist.